 1. EXTRACT OF ANNUAL RETURN:

-During the year under review six Board Meetings were convened andheld the details of which form part of Report on Corporate Governance.
+During the period under review 7 Board Meetings were convened andheld the details of which form part of the Report on Corporate Governance.
 Theintervening gap between the Meetings was within the period prescribed under the CompaniesAct 2013.

 3. DIRECTORS?
 RESPONSIBILITY STATEMENT:

-Pursuant to provisions of Section 134 (5) of the CompaniesAct 2013 in respect ofDirectors' Responsibility Statement your Directors statethat:
+Pursuant to the requirements under Section 134 (5) of the CompaniesAct 2013 in respect of Directors?
+Responsibility Statement your Directors statethat:

-b) accounting policies as mentioned in Note 2 of the Notes formingpart of the Financial Statements have been selected and applied consistently.
-Furtherjudgments and estimates have been made that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company asat31 March 2017 and of the Profit of theCompany for the year ended on that date;
+b) accounting policies as mentioned in Note No. 2 of the Notes formingpart of the Financial Statements have been selected and applied consistently.
+Furtherjudgments and estimates have been made that are reasonable and prudent so as to give atrue and fair view of the state of affairs of the Company as at 31 March 2022 and of theProfit of the Company for the year ended on that date;

 d) the Annual Financial Statements have been prepared on a goingconcern basis;

 f) proper systems to ensure compliance with the provisions of allapplicable laws were in place and were adequate and operating effectively.

-The Board has on the recommendation of the Nomination and RemunerationCommittee adopted a policy for selection and appointment of Directors Key Managerial Personnel(KMP) and Senior Management Personnel and their remuneration.
-The Nomination andRemuneration Policy is annexed as 'Annexure II' to this Report.
+The Board has on the recommendation of the Nomination and RemunerationCommittee adopted a policy for selection and appointment of Directors Key ManagerialPersonnel and Senior Management Personnel and their remuneration.

 a.
 Statutory Auditors:

-Kirtane and Pandit LLP Chartered Accountants (Firm RegistrationNumber 105215W) Pune were appointed as the Statutory Auditors of the Company to hold the office forasecond term of five yearsfrom the conclusion of the Annual General Meeting (AGM) held on11 August 2016 till the conclusion of the AGM of the Company to be held in the year2021 subject to the ratification of the appointment by the members at every AGM.
+Kirtane and Pandit LLP Chartered Accountants (Firm RegistrationNumber 105215W) Pune were appointed as the Statutory Auditors of the Company underSection 139 of the Companies Act 2013 (the Act) to hold office for a term of five yearsfrom the conclusion of the Annual General Meeting (AGM) held on 10 August 2021 till theconclusion of the AGM of the Company to be held in the year 2026.

 b.
 Cost Auditors:

-Pursuant to the Companies (Cost Records and Audit) Rules 2014 dated 31 December 2014the Company was neither required to maintain cost records relating toElectricity Industry (Windmills) for the Financial Year 2016-17 in Form (CRA-1) nor was it required to get therecords audited.
+Pursuant to the Companies (Cost Records and Audit) Rules 2014 dated31 December 2014 the Company was not required to audit cost records relating toElectricity Industry (Windmills) for the Financial Year 2021-2022.

 c.
 Secretarial Auditors: